Post job

 A journeyman is an experienced worker whose role will vary on the line of industry where one is involved.
 They work without supervision from a master craftsman.
 Most of the responsibilities will revolve around performing manual work such as carpentry, plumbing, electrical and mechanical tasks, and other forms of trade.
 Furthermore, a journeyman can choose whether to work independently or to be part of a business entity.
 They can also recruit and train an apprentice, or even pursue to become a master in their preferred field.

-But both careers also use different skills, according to real craftsman resumes.
-While craftsman responsibilities can utilize skills like "ladders," "on-the-job training," "hand tools," and "troubleshoot," some section chiefs use skills like "training programs," "professional development," "logistical support," and "federal agencies."
+Each career also uses different skills, according to real craftsman resumes.
+While craftsman responsibilities can utilize skills like "ladders," "on-the-job training," "hand tools," and "troubleshoot," section chiefs use skills like "training programs," "professional development," "logistical support," and "federal agencies."

-Let's now take a look at the exhibit artist profession.
-On average, these workers make higher salaries than craftsmen with a $18,258 difference per year.
+On average, exhibit artists earn higher salaries than craftsmen, with a $18,258 difference per year.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from craftsmen resumes, they are more likely to have skills like "safety procedures," "ladders," "on-the-job training," and "hand tools."
-But a exhibit artist might have skills like "annual art," "graphic design," "curate," and "adobe photoshop."
+The required skills of the two careers differ considerably.
+For example, craftsmen are more likely to have skills like "safety procedures," "ladders," "on-the-job training," and "hand tools."
+But a exhibit artist is more likely to have skills like "annual art," "graphic design," "curate," and "adobe photoshop."

-When it comes to education, exhibit artists tend to earn higher education levels than craftsmen.
+When it comes to education, exhibit artists tend to earn higher degree levels compared to craftsmen.
 In fact, they're 11.4% more likely to earn a Master's Degree, and 0.8% more likely to graduate with a Doctoral Degree.